Wood vs Composite Deck Cost Calculator

 Assumptions and Limitations

-This tool is designed for quick, high-level comparisons rather than precise project quotes.
-Keep these assumptions and limitations in mind when interpreting the results:
+This tool is designed for quick, high-level comparisons rather than a precise construction quote.
+Keep these assumptions in mind when interpreting the results.

-• No taxes or fees: Sales tax, delivery fees, and other surcharges are excluded unless you build them into your per-square-foot or annual maintenance inputs.
+- No taxes or fees: Sales tax, delivery charges, and financing costs are excluded unless they are already included in your price assumptions.